lemlac/mulem/docs/reference.md

 -- Prints "This string is broken into multiple parts."
 ```

-You can also write multi-line strings with `"""` (3 quotation marks).
+Write multi-line strings with `"""` (3 quotation marks).
 A common issue in programming languages is how to fix the issue of leading whitespace in a multi-line string.
 Mulang uses significant whitespace, so unindenting the string wouldn't work.
 We don't want all the leading whitespace to be in the string, but how do we solve this?
 To fix this issue, whitespace gets trimmed at compile-time based on the positions of the last `"""`.
 Any spaces before it is automatically trimmed.
 Much like blocks, having too little indentation is a syntax error inside multi-line strings.
 This helps keep things readable and consistent and solves the whitespace issue inside strings.

 ```
-do:
+do
     myStr =
         """
         Hello.